-5.4 Local Governments May Pay Superannuation Contributions for Elected Members

-- Elected members are eligible to receive sitting fees or an annual allowance. - Superannuation is not paid to elected members.
-However, councillors can currently divert part of their allowances to a superannuation fund. - Councils should be reflective and representative of the people living within the district.
-Local governments should be empowered to remove any barriers to the participation of gender and age diverse people on councils. - It is proposed that local governments should be able to decide, through a vote of council, to pay superannuation contributions for elected members.
-These contributions would be additional to existing allowances. - Superannuation is widely recognised as an important entitlement to provide long term financial security. - Other states have already moved to allow councils to make superannuation contributions for councillors. - Allowing council to provide superannuation is important part of encouraging equality for people represented on council - particularly for women and younger people. • Providing superannuation to councillors recognises that the commitment to elected office can reduce a person's opportunity to undertake employment and earn superannuation contributions.
-5.5 Local Governments May Establish Educat ion Allowances Local government elected members must complete mandatory training.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS when it will be provided.
+A template would be published by DLGSC.
+This default template will come into force if a council and CEO do not make a specific other agreement within a certain timeframe following any election.
+5.4 Local Governments May Pay Superannua tion Contributions for Elected Members Elected members are eligible to receive sitting fees or an annual allowance.
+Superannuation is not paid to elected members.
+However, councillors can currently divert part of their allowances to a superannuation fund.
+Councils should be reflective and representative of the people living within the district.
+Local governments should be empowered to remove any barriers to the participation of gender and age diverse people on councils.
+It is proposed that local governments should be able to decide, through a vote of council, to pay superannuation contributions for elected members.
+These contributions would be additional to existing allowances.
+Superannuation is widely recognised as an important entitlement to provide long term financial security.
+Other states have already moved to allow councils to make superannuation contributions for councillors.
+Allowing council to provide superannuation is important part of encouraging equality for people represented on council - particularly for women and younger people.
+Providing superannuation to councillors recognises that the commitment to elected office can reduce a person's opportunity to undertake employment and earn superannuation contributions.
+Sitting fees and allowances are to reimburse members for their time.
+Superannuation should be payable on income; but not allowances.
+There would be taxation office laws that govern superannuation on allowances and sitting fees 5.5 Local Governments May Establish Education tion Allowances Local government elected members must complete mandatory training.
 There is no specific allowance for undertaking further education.
 Local governments will have the option of contributing to the education expenses for councillors, up to a defined maximum value, for tuition costs for further education that is directly related to their role on council.
 Councils will be able to decide on a policy for education expenses, up to a maximum yearly value for each councillor.
 Councils may also decide not to make this entitlement available to elected members.
-Any allowance would only be able to be used for tuition fees for courses, such as training programs, diplomas, and university studies, which relate to local government.
-Where it is made available, this allowance will help councillors further develop skills to assist with making informed decisions on important questions before council, and also provide professional development opportunities for councillors.
-Shire of Dalwallinu Comments SUPPORTED
+Any allowance would only be able to be used for tuition Supported.
+Allowances for education and training have tax ramifications.